University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/evolutionary_prac/evolutionary.md

 mcmc ngen=50000 relburnin=no burnin=0 filename=model-<num>
 ```

-This will take some time (the remaining time is shown to the right of the output).
+This will take 5-6 minutes (the remaining time is shown to the right of the output).
 You will see in the output the log likelihoods of the trees being considered (2 runs by 4 chains) in the analysis, and every 5 lines the variance between the two runs is output to give an indication of how far the trees have converged.
 You can see that as the run continues the average standard deviation of split frequencies decreases, showing that the two runs are converging on the same tree or similar trees.